-Our Guide to The Magic Kingdom for Beginners is an essential guide to The Magic Kingdom for first-time visitors & experienced travellers.
+Our Guide to The Magic Kingdom for Beginners is an essential guide to The Magic Kingdom for first-time visitors & experienced travelers.
 Find out all you need to know about the Magic Kingdom to help plan a fantastic Disney World Vacation.
-Our Guide to The Magic Kingdom has been updated for Fall/Winter 2018 with all the latest information plus we have added several new sections.
-Please leave a comment on anything you think is inaccurate in this guide or essential information we have omitted.
+Our Guide to The Magic Kingdom has been updated for Fall 2019 with all the latest information.

 Jump Right Into Our Guide to The Magic Kingdom